 3. While paying obeisance to elders, why should

-a married woman move her hand up and down thrice ?
+a married woman touch the floor thrice ?